TeensandAdults

 Fitness & Yoga

 All Fitness & Yoga programs now take place in The Studio, located at 1805 Gaspe Ave, in Manor Park.
 Something for everyone!
 Our bright, beautiful and newly renovated location provides the perfect setting for your next fitness or Yoga practice.
-Connect with us for your first FREE trial class today!
+Qualified and enthusiastic instructors will guide you through daily workouts or yoga practice.

 Art Classes